aubreycorsetti/reading-notes/401/growthMindset.md

 ### Upgrade Your Skills

-• You'll never get better if you don't pratice.
+• You'll never get better if you don't practice.
 Push yourself outside of your comfort zone.

 • Key ideas behind deliberate practice:

   > 1. Pushes you outside your comfort zone
   > 2. Repeat often
   > 3. Feedback on results in continuously available
-  > 4. It's hihglyy demanding mentally
+  > 4. It's highly demanding mentally
   > 5. It's difficult
   > 6. It requires good goals